Exercise, Education and Encouragement for Recovery

 During Phase III, the patient takes a more of an active role in tracking their activities.
 They are provided an exercise program, assistance with life-style changes, cardio and strength equipment, personalized services and educational lectures.

-A physician must order cardiac rehab to assist with your recovery.
-Outpatient cardiac rehab is usually covered by most insurance plans, including Medicare.
+A physician must order cardiac or pulmonary rehab to assist with your recovery.
+Outpatient cardiac and pulmonary rehab is usually covered by most insurance plans, including Medicare.
 Coverage may vary depending upon your diagnosis and insurance provider, so be sure to check with them to verify your coverage.
 For questions, call the cardiac rehabilitation unit at 702-902-1700.